mnjul/gaia-kb-dict-tools/README.md

 user dictionary words.
 Call the insatntiated object's `toBlob` function to retrieve the Uint8Array of the generated dictionary blob.

-# Running tests
+# Tests

+## Blob-Comparison Tests
-* Basically, tests of correctness are carried out by comparing the binary blob result of the JS codes and the Python codes, both running against the same test case.
+* Basically, tests of "total" correctness are carried out by comparing the binary blob results, byte-by-byte, of the JS codes and the Python codes, both running against the same test case.
 * Test cases reside in ./test/cases, which contain lists of words, one word a line.
 * Semi-automated testing
  1. Switch to ./tests directory